RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 * Boot problems
 * Network connectivity issues
 * Application errors
-* Remenants of old software code or FPGA images that may be causing problems
+* Remnants of old software code or FPGA images that may be causing problems
 * And many more

 It is always recommended to keep your Red Pitaya OS up to date to ensure the best performance and stability.